Using the token-based authentication scheme

 Only Token based machine accounts can be deleted.
 A machine account needs to be disabled first before it can be deleted.

 Yes, you can use both machine accounts until December 31, 2025.
-On this date, all machine accounts with basic authentication will be sunset and will no longer work.
+On this date, all machine accounts with credential-based authentication will be sunset and will no longer work.
 Make sure to use the new accounts with the Token-based Authentication method.

 5. How can I open the .zip file?